logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 Do you think of the passage from December 31st into January 1st as a discontinuity, a sudden shift from one year to next?
 Or do you consider it a smooth transition, just one day turning to another on a long gradual journey?
 I'm more in the latter camp.

 When I look back on the year, I can't just assess how I feel on new year's day.
 Nor can I restrict my view to how I felt the day before, or on *last* new year's day.
 I have to take the full 365-day journey into account -- and yet just taking a 365-day average of that journey would be just as inaccurate.
 There were both mischief and melancholy aplenty along the way, and it feels like brushing some vital truth under the rug not to acknowledge both.
-And anyway, sometimes melancholy is its own form of mischief.
+And sometimes melancholy is its own form of mischief.

 All this is to say: if this letter feels absolutely all over the place, and you don't like it?
 That means you don't like *me*, and you're a bad person and I hate you.